Ammonium Nitrate Solution 20-0-0

 How is it used?

 Ammonium nitrate is an important compound of many fertilizer mixtures.
 It provides a source of nitrogen to plants, which increases growth and crop yields.
-Small quantities of ammonium nitrate are also an additive for mining explosives and other non-agricultural uses.
+Small quantities of ammonium nitrate are also used as an additive for mining explosives and other non-agricultural uses.

 What are the potential hazards?

-Under normal transport conditions, AN20 is between 75C (167F) and 135C (275F).
-Therefore thermal injuries are possible.
-Additionally, inhalation of high concentrations of AN20 vapor can cause respiratory tract irritation with symptoms may include: coughing, sore throat, shortness of breath, or even suffocation.
-Repeated or prolonged inhalation of AN20 vapors may produce severe irritation of the respiratory tract, headache, nausea or weakness.
-When swallowed in high concentrations AN20 may cause headache, dizziness, abdominal pain, vomiting, bloody diarrhea, weakness, a tingling sensation, heart and circulation irregularities, convulsions, collapse, and suffocation.
+Repeated or prolonged inhalation of AN20 vapors may produce severe respiratory irritation, headache, nausea, or weakness.
+When swallowed in high concentrations, AN20 may cause headache, dizziness, abdominal pain, vomiting, bloody diarrhea, weakness, tingling, heart and circulation irregularities, convulsions, collapse, and suffocation.

 Ammonium nitrate forms a mild acid when mixed with water.
-This acid can cause irritation to the eyes, nose and skin.
+This acid can cause irritation to the eyes, nose, and skin.

 Is it flammable or explosive?

-What to do if you are exposed.
+What to do if you are exposed

 Eye Contact: